knitzsche/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 # Advanced Production Model

-The advanced production model supports a wide range of options and provides a rich set of customize device, upgrade, and store functionality.
+The advanced production model supports a wide range of options and provides a rich set of device custumization, upgrade, and store functionality.

 Highlights: